 Now the stunning example shared brings in yet another dimension.
 Where are you casting your net?
 This brings to question how you prospect.
 “I do Google and LinkedIn Ads.”
 Good for you.
 But even these are not scientifically accurate.
 They admit so in their small print.
 These aside, casting your net in shallow waters expecting to catch sharks may get you that 1 in 5,000 conversion ratio; and a depressing dashboard (a visual of a sales team performance) to look at.
 Two seemingly conflicting issues emerge here.

 First.
 One of the ways to increase the sharks in your net is through targeted prospecting.
-For instance, the heavy-duty tyre salesperson that looks at every truck he passes in traffic that dies not have his tyres and noting the name of the truck owner usually displayed on the driver’s door.
+For instance, the heavy-duty tyre salesperson that looks at every truck he passes in traffic that does not have his tyres and noting the name of the truck owner usually displayed on the driver’s door.
 Or, the salesperson that sells bid bonds that generates leads solely from Public Procurement Information Portal where all tenders are listed live.
 There and EPRA (and such other contractors’ associations and bodies).
 And why?
 Because, he explains “My prospects are contractors seeking tenders.”
 He has clearly defined his buyer, in crystal clear fashion.
 Have you?
 Depending on what you sell, you may need to be more granular in your definition of your buyer (prospect).
 This is what is referred to as a buyer persona.
 And it may include age, gender, marital status and lifestyle habits.

 What is a good lead conversion in sales?

+And this comparison is not just in sales.
+When reporting financial business performance, for instance, besides profits, you will hear CEOs sharing their organization’s financial metrics like EBITDA and Current ratio.
 In themselves they mean nothing.
 They know this That is why they, and media when reporting, compare them to that of peers in the industry.
 This way, the metrics get perspective.

 James Mworia on selling Centum